vanheeringen-lab/ANANSE/docs/command-line_reference.md

                         Path to reference data directory --pfmscorefile FILE   Use precomputed gimmemotifs scores (gimme scan -Tz --gc -g GENOME REGIONS > SCAN.tsv) -t [TF ...], --tfs [TF ...]
                         Filter Transcription Factors to use (default: all in motif2factors.txt).
-Either a space-separated list or a file with one TF per line
+Either a space-separated list or one or more files with one TF per line --jaccard-cutoff FLOAT
-  --jaccard-cutoff FLOAT
                         TFs with a jaccard motif similarity >= the cutoff can be used as backup model.
-0: any similarity, 1: perfect similarity (default is 0)
+0: any similarity, 1: perfect similarity (default is 0.1)
   -n INT, --ncore INT   Number of cores to use.
   -h, --help            show this help message and exit
 ```